 - Mini Dress Of Power: By IV it's become mini to the point of non-existence.

-- Opera Gloves: Worn with her default outfit in SC IV.
+- Opera Gloves: Worn with her default outfit in both SC II and SC IV.

 - Possession Implies Mastery: Same deal as her sister.